 Keep scrolling to check out the top 10 ranked colleges and universities in the New England area for Animal Science majors.
 Our ranking methodology includes variables such as overall quality, program accreditation, typical earnings of graduates, and more.

 It's difficult to beat University of Connecticut if you wish to study Animal Science.
 Students who graduate from the animal science program make an average of $34,209 in the first five years of their career and $57,190 after their first five years of their career.
 The area of Storrs, Connecticut, is wonderful for students who favor a quieter, suburban place.

 You'll be able to learn about a lot of nationalities because of UCONN's diverse student body.
-Thinking about general biology?
-You need to put University of Connecticut's high ranking program on your shortlist.
+Close to 92.0% of freshmen decide to come back to this school for their sophomore year of school.
 Where is UCONN really succeeding?
 Look into all of the college rankings.

 Any student pursuing a degree in Animal Science has to check out University of Massachusetts Amherst.
 University of Massachusetts Amherst offers graduate degrees in animal science for those interested in an advanced degree.
 This school is among the largest schools in Massachusetts.

 Considering the fact that 7.0% of student loan borrowers are in default, UMass Amherst's default rate of 4.0% is impressive.
 This school does not require freshmen to live on-campus.
 If you're considering learning more, you can view every one of University of Massachusetts Amherst's rankings here.